1854 Calendar

 – The Kansas-Nebraska Act becomes law establishing the US territories of Nebraska and Kansas.

-– Crimean War: The Battle of Inkerman.
+– Crimean War: The siege of Sebastopol begins.

 Who Were Born On ?